tatsu-lab/stanford_alpaca/README.md

     --fsdp_transformer_layer_cls_to_wrap 'OPTDecoderLayer' \
     --tf32 True
 ```

+Note the given training script is meant to be simple and easy to use, and is not particularly optimized.

 ### Authors
 All grad students below contributed equally and the order is determined by random draw.